luizatvieira/BossBattle/README.md

 - There will be cool visual effects for each attack.

 As of right now, what is currently complete is:
-- Player movement (walk, jump and dash);
+- Player movement almost complete!(only visuals are missing);
-- Player basic shooting.
+- Player auto target shooting.